 When we are in nursing school, our clinical instructors always emphasizes proper body mechanics.
-Sadly, we tend to forget all these ideas especially when a busy shift sets in.
+Sadly, we tend to forget all these ideas, especially when a busy shift sets in.
 The result?
 After 8 hours of nursing care, the nurse manifested back pain secondary to heavy lifting and manual turning.

-5. Needle stick Injuries
+5. Needlestick Injuries

 Have you experienced sticking your fingers to a syringe needle during an emergency?
 Or you just thoughtlessly recapped a syringe and injured yourself?
 Centers for Disease Control and Prevention estimates that about 385,000 sharps-related injuries occur annually among healthcare workers in hospitals.
-It has been estimated about half or more of sharps injuries go unreported, (American Nurses Association, 2016).
+It has been estimated about half or more of sharps injuries go unreported (American Nurses Association, 2016).

 6. Hazardous Drugs, Chemicals & Radiation

 There are certain chemicals, medications, and diagnostic procedures that seem harmless, but the debilitating effects are unsurmountable.
 About 8 million U.S. healthcare workers are potentially exposed to hazardous drugs, (CDC, 2014).
-In the 1970s, several chemotherapy agents were linked to secondary leukemia but it was accompanied by the notion that health risks might extend to persons occupationally exposed to the drugs, (Polovich, 2004) and basically nurses are the ones preparing these medications.
+In the 1970s, several chemotherapy agents were linked to secondary leukemia, but it was accompanied by the notion that health risks might extend to persons occupationally exposed to the drugs, (Polovich, 2004), and basically, nurses are the ones preparing these medications.

-Even radiation poses harm to nurses even though they are not directly operating the radiology unit.
+Even radiation poses harm to nurses also though they are not directly operating the radiology unit.
 Nurses spend more time in close contact with patients than any other healthcare worker, so when radiation is present, nurses are likely to be exposed.
 Unfortunately, some nurses may not be aware of the extent of their exposure to radiation, (Stokowski, 2014).

 A restless patient kicks you in the eye because he wants to get out of bed.
 A folk verbally abused you for not meeting their demands and the quality of care they expect.
-These are just few examples nurses face shift.
+These are just a few examples of nurses face shift.
 Have you experienced being physically or verbally assaulted by a patient or a folk?
 Most of the times, we let these things go because we

-But did you know that health care workers who are assaulted experience short-term and long-term emotional reactions, including anger, sadness, frustration, anxiety, irritability, apathy, self-blame, and helplessness?
+But did you know that health care workers who have assaulted experience short-term and long-term emotional reactions, including anger, sadness, frustration, anxiety, irritability, apathy, self-blame, and helplessness?
 That’s according to a study by Gates, Gillespie, & Succop (2011).